•

 International Report on Snow & Mountain Tourism

 Coverage: There are currently 68 countries in the world that offer equipped outdoor ski areas covered with snow.
-Taking into account indoor facilities , mountaineering-only areas and other types of facilities such as dry slopes, the figure can be as high as 100 .
-Even if snow fields are much more numerous, about 2’000 ski resorts have been identified worldwide.
+Even if snowfields are much more numerous, about 2’000 ski resorts have been identified worldwide.
 Besides the major ski destinations in terms of skier visits, there are a number of other, smaller destinations, where skiing has been an industry for a long time, or is currently developing.
-The most obvious new destinations are Eastern Europe and China, but there are a number of other small players spread out across the globe: Algeria, Cyprus, Greece, India, Iran, Israel, Lebanon, Lesotho, Morocco, New Zealand, Pakistan, South Africa, Turkey and many more.
+The most obvious emerging destinations are Eastern Europe and China, but there are a number of other small players spread out across the globe: Cyprus, Greece, India, Iran, Israel, Lebanon, Lesotho, Morocco, New Zealand, Pakistan, South Africa, Turkey and many more.

 _____________________________________________________________________________________________________